 At DecisionWise, we talk about engagement as a 50-50 proposition: 50 percent of the responsibility lies with the organization and 50 percent lies with the individual.
 Part of the value the organization can bring is clearly stating its values and giving employees the chance to align with those values.
 But more importantly, the company needs to demonstrate those values.

-One company I worked with, there was a disconnect between its demonstrated values and my personal values.
+One company I worked for had a disconnect between its demonstrated values and my personal values.
 This caused a significant enough strain on the relationship that it was no longer a good fit for me.
 The decision to leave was not an emotional decision; it was actually quite refreshing.

 So, when we think of an organization’s value proposition, employees must understand their own values and how they align with the company.
 The company needs to have policies, practices, and procedures that would make the employee want to stay.